Drug Evaluation Committee 2018-61 Change of Investigational New Drug Label due to Change of Company Name and Location

 In the past, there was a question about when the "company name" is changed, but please tell us if it is acceptable to change the company name and address when the "location" is also changed.

-As stated in GCP Article 1 Guidance 2 (12), the manufacture, handling, storage, and management of investigational new drugs must be conducted in compliance with investigational new drug GMP.
+As stated in GCP Article 1 Guidance 2 (12), the manufacture, handling, storage and management of investigational new drugs must be conducted in compliance with investigational new drug GMP.
 Therefore, changes in the labeling of investigational new drug must be made in accordance with investigational new drug GMP.
-For investigational drugs that have already been delivered to the site, the sponsor's staff (e.g., monitors) should change the labeling in accordance with the procedures in compliance with investigational drug GMP.
+For investigational drugs that have already been delivered to Investigator Site, the sponsor's staff (e.g., monitors) should change the labeling in accordance with the procedures in compliance with investigational drug GMP.

-In addition, since the change of the sponsor's company name and address is not considered to affect appropriate quality control of the investigational new drug, it is acceptable to provide a document indicating the change to the site and store it with the investigational new drug.
+Since the change of the sponsor's company name and address is not considered to affect appropriate quality control of the investigational drug, it is acceptable to provide the Investigator Site with a document indicating the change and to keep the document with the investigational drug.

 Share this page